-This funeral and cremation planning guide aims to answer some key questions you may have if faced with the task of making funeral arrangements.
-Regardless of whether you are researching with an interest to make a cremation plan for yourself, or need to arrange a funeral or cremation service for a loved one who passed.
-We have put together the following FAQs about cremation costs and funeral prices in the Greater San Diego area, including state funeral laws, and where you can find help.
+This funeral and cremation planning guide will answer some key questions you may have if faced with the task of making funeral arrangements.
+Regardless of whether you are researching with an interest in making a cremation plan for yourself or need to arrange a funeral or cremation service for a loved one who passed.
+We have put together the following FAQs about cremation costs and funeral prices in the Greater San Diego area, including state funeral laws and where you can find help.

 What to do when a death occurs

 After a death, you will first need to select a funeral home to handle funeral arrangements and transfer the deceased into their care.
 The majority of deaths occur in a medical facility, where they can be held for a short period in the hospital morgue if necessary.
 It is important not to feel like you have to rush this decision.

 Allow yourself some time to select the right funeral service provider for your needs.